 Agricultural production and participation has increased.
 All farms in Palau were mapped in 2016, providing an excellent baseline of spatial information.
 However, there is inadequate tracking of actual production, and growth is too slow to meet demand and targets.
-The Palau Policy to Strengthen likely increased, although this information comes from indirect indicators.
-Total imported value of animal and plant products was steady or slightly decreased between 2013 and 2017 after steadily increasing after 2007.
-Considering that GDP and generation of waste increased (Indicator 100, Figure I100), as well as the consumer price index for food, this decline of food import value may mean increased consumption of local food products (Figure I106a).
+The Palau Policy to Strengthen Resilience in Agriculture and Aquaculture ("Food Policy"; Kitalong et al. 2015) sets the goal that local production of food meets 50% of needs by 2020.